onderonur/react-intersection-observer-hook/packages/react-intersection-observer-hook/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This is a easy to use React hook package for using [Insersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) declaratively.
+This is an easy to use React hook package for using [Insersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) declaratively.
 By using this hook, you can easily track if a component is visible or not, create lazy loading images, trigger animations on entering or leaving the viewport, implement infinite scroll etc.

 **Live demo is [here](https://onderonur.github.io/react-intersection-observer-hook).**